Katie has traveled to Cancun twice and did extensive research on the architecture of the ruins as part of her university honors program.

 Miguel angel tunic I on June 24, 2015:

 You need to see also the Rosalila temple found in copan Honduras.
 It was found buried and hidden inside a pyramid.
 It has a similar facade to the Solomon's temple if you take out all the pagan refacing.

 kbdressman (author) from Harlem, New York on June 17, 2015:

 I'm glad that you enjoyed it Mel Carriere!
 The photos don't do it justice, the view over the ocean is absolutely fantastic.
 I would have LOVED a chance to see the magnificence of these sites in their glory days!

-Mel Carriere from San Diego California on June 16, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on June 16, 2015: